leanchess/leanchess.github.io/index.md

 <a name="strength"></a>
 ## How Good Is It?

-LeanChess features:
+LeanChess features

 * exhaustive NegaMax search
-* to constant depth (the default is 3, although 4 performed acceptably in our DOSBox)
+* to a constant depth (the default is 3, although 4 performed acceptably in our DOSBox)
-* with material-based evaluation.
+* with material-only evaluation.

 Since all its (known) bugs had been fixed, LeanChess won every game it played against its creator, a fact that probably testifies to the weakness of the latter rather than to the strength of the former.